Chart Color Schemes

 Population growth drivers in Geilston Bay - Risdon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Geilston Bay - Risdon's population is 3,637 as of Aug 2025.
-This reflects a growth from 3,452 in the 2021 Census, an increase of 185 people (5.4%).
-The estimated resident population was 3,626 in June 2024, with an additional 59 validated new addresses since the Census date contributing to this growth.
-This results in a density ratio of 417 persons per square kilometer.
-The area's growth exceeded its SA4 region (4.2%) and metropolitan area, marking it as a growth leader.
-Natural growth contributed approximately 57.3% of overall population gains recently.
+Geilston Bay - Risdon's population is around 3,637 as of Nov 2025.
+This reflects an increase of 185 people since the 2021 Census, which reported a population of 3,452 people.
+The change is inferred from the estimated resident population of 3,626 from the ABS as of June 2024 and an additional 59 validated new addresses since the Census date.
+This level of population equates to a density ratio of 417 persons per square kilometer.
+Geilston Bay - Risdon's growth rate of 5.4% since the 2021 census exceeded the SA4 region (4.3%) and the metropolitan area, indicating it as a growth leader in the region.
+Natural growth contributed approximately 57.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and post-2032 estimates, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on demographic trends, an above median population growth is projected for national areas.
-Geilston Bay - Risdon is expected to grow by 675 persons to 2041 based on the latest population numbers, recording a gain of 18.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on demographic trends and latest population numbers, an above median population growth is projected for the area, with an expected increase of 675 persons to 2041, recording a gain of 18.3% in total over the 17 years.

 Frequently Asked Questions - Population